nowsprinting/blender-like-sceneview-hotkeys/README.md

 #### Unity 2019.3 or newer

 1. Open Package Manager window (Window | Package Manager)
-2. Click `+` on upper-left of window, and "Add package from git URL..."
+2. Click `+` on the upper-left of a window, and "Add package from git URL..."

 ![](./Documentation~/add_package_from_git_url.png)